Let’s get one thing straight. This is not just another WPforms review from a salesperson looking to make affiliate income on your purchase.

 But before anything, this WPForms tutorial is based on the Pro account features and higher.

-The WPForms Pro account license allows you to use WPForms rest API/account on a maximum of five websites.
+The WPForms Pro account license allows you to use the WPForms REST API/account on a maximum of five websites.

 And it is what I use on this blog.

-So, my experience is based on the WPForms Pro account, which is what the rest of this WPForms review is based.
+So, my experience is based on the WPForms Pro account, which also forms the basis of the rest of this WPForms review.

 WPForms Lite Version

-However, there is a free version of WPForms.
+However, WPForms offers a free version.
 It comes with limited form features and templates.

 The WPForms Lite version allows you to create a simple contact form and a few custom forms.
 It gives you access to 21 pre-built templates.